alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 have privileged access
 to PCASM,
 for instance
 via direct database access.
-(Equality of Participation)
+(Integrity of Participation, Equality of Participation)

 FooBook **MAY**
 retain means